hoon/arfcn/README.md

 # arfcn - Absolute Radio-Frequency Channel Number Tools

 A TypeScript/JavaScript library for working with absolute radio-frequency channel numbers (ARFCN) used in cellular network standards.
-This package provides utilities for converting between ARFCN values and frequencies, and mapping between frequencies and bands for both 5G NR (5G) and E-UTRA (4G LTE) technologies.
+This package provides utilities for converting between ARFCN values and frequencies, and mapping between frequencies and bands for 5G NR (5G), E-UTRA (4G LTE), and UTRA (3G UMTS) technologies.

 ## Installation